searchdiscovery/client-jnj-ga4-dl-spec/events/video stream/video_livestream_compelete.md

 # Video Livestream Complete

-Fire whenever a user starts a live stream video.
+Fire whenever a user completes a live stream video.
 This will usually be picked up automatically by GTM on desktop but may need to be manually sent on mobile.

 ## Javascript Code